ekaterinagp/fakeID/README.md

 ## Prerequisites:
-Before you begin, ensure you have met the following requirements, the application can be run on Windows/Mac/Linux OSs.
+Before you begin and run this application locally, ensure you have met the following requirements, the application can be run on Windows/Mac/Linux OSs.

 - You have installed Xampp/Wamp/Mamp.
-- You have installed the PHP v.
-7 or higher, Angular Cli v.
-11 and NodeJS vs 14.
+- You have installed Angular Cli v.11 and NodeJS v.14.

 ## Getting started with FakeID: